3-K

 Learn How Children Get Offers

-How can you know your child's chances of getting an offer from one of your favorite programs?
-It helps to start by learning how offers are made.
+Learning how offers are made is helpful to know your child’s chances of getting an offer from one of your preferred choices on the application.
 Children get 3-K offers based on three key factors:

 1. Your application choices